Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Remove slashes in the forum description
 = 1.2.2 =
 * Fixed: Remove tables on multisite installations correctly
 * Fixed: Dont hide widget when there are no recent posts